GridTools/gridtools/docs/user_manual/stencil_composition.rst

  It is not possible to make a multi-stage computation with stages of different execution orders.

-The data-dependence analysis of $\GT\ will determine the producer consumer relations and the extents at which each data field will be accessed.
+The data-dependence analysis of |GT| will determine the producer consumer relations and the extents at which each data field will be accessed.
 This information is then passed to the architecture specific backend for the execution.